-Eight days, four countries….yes I’m crazy!
-Javi irbnbnd I planned a whirlwind trip through Eastern Europe for our group of six; we passed through Budapest, Vienna, Bratislava and Prague and tried to visit as many attractions as humanly possible.
+Eight days, four countries, six people….yes I’m crazy!
+Javi and I planned a whirlwind trip through Eastern Europe for my family this winter.
+We traveled through Budapest, Vienna, Bratislava and Prague and tried to visit as many attractions as humanly possible.
 In retrospect I think 2 nights in Vienna and 1 night in Bratislava are enough.
 I wish we could have spent a bit more time in Prague and Budapest—they have so many interesting things to see!

 The easiest and cheapest ways to travel through Eastern Europe

-Travel by train: I purchased all of our train tickets ahead of time using the OBB website; I read online that it’s possible to purchase tickets the same day you plan to travel, but as we approached the holidays I noticed some of the trains were filling up.
-Also, we were on a tight schedule and needed to coordinate check-in for our Airbnb rental apartments so it was necessary for me to reserve everything ahead of time.
-Keep in mind reserved seats are a bit different when it comes to trains in Austria, Czech Republic, Slovakia and Hungary; some people pay extra to have assigned seating so when you’re boarding the train be sure to grab a seat without a name (usually there’s a name card that will appear above a seat if it’s reserved).
+Travel by train: I purchased all of our train tickets ahead of time using the OBB website.
+It’s possible to purchase tickets the same day you’re traveling but as we approached the holidays I noticed some of the trains started to fill up.
+We were on a tight schedule and needed to coordinate check-in for our Airbnb rentals (get $35 credit here) so it was necessary to reserve everything ahead of time.
+Keep in mind it costs extra to reserve a specific seat on trains in Austria, Czech Republic, Slovakia and Hungary—when you’re boarding be sure to grab a seat without a name (usually there’s a name card that will appear above a seat if it’s reserved).
 The farther from the food cart you go the less reserved seats you’ll find.

-Travel by bus: The cheapest travel option between these cities is to go by bus; a friend recommended FlixBus – he commented that sometimes the buses ran behind schedule, but overall he had a good experience.
+Travel by bus: The cheapest travel option between these cities is to go by bus.
+My friend recommended using FlixBus—he commented that sometimes the buses ran behind schedule but overall he had a good experience.
 When I compared prices however, train tickets were only a little bit more expensive so we went with the trains instead.

 The best time of year to visit Eastern Europe